TheMythologist/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students
-2. GreyBook shows a list of students
-3. User requests to delete a specific student in the list, providing their index in the list, or their studentID.
+1. User requests to delete a specific student, providing their index in the displayed list, or their studentID.
-4. GreyBook deletes the student
+2. GreyBook deletes the student
-5. GreyBook shows a success message
+3. GreyBook shows a success message

     Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+- 1a.
 The given index is invalid.

-  - 3a1.
+  - 1a1.
 GreyBook shows an error message

-    Use case resumes at step 3.
+    Use case resumes at step 1.

-- 3b.
+- 1b.
 The given studentID does not exist.

-  - 3b1.
+  - 1b1.
 GreyBook shows an error message, possibly suggesting a similar studentID

-    Use case resumes at step 3.
+    Use case resumes at step 1.

 **Use Case: UC03 - Mark Attendance for a student**

 **MSS**

-1. User requests to list students
-2. GreyBook shows a list of students
-3. User requests to mark a student's attendance, providing index/studentID and attendance status
+1. User requests to mark a student's attendance, providing index/studentID and attendance status
-4. GreyBook records the attendance status
+2. GreyBook records the attendance status
-5. GreyBook shows a success message
+3. GreyBook shows a success message

 Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+- 1a.
 The index is invalid

-  - 3a1.
+  - 1a1.
 GreyBook shows an error message

-    Use case resumes at step 3.
+    Use case resumes at step 1.

-- 3b.
+- 1b.
 The studentID does not exist in the system.

-  - 3b1.
+  - 1b1.
 GreyBook shows an error message

-  Use case resumes at step 3.
+    Use case resumes at step 1.

-- 3c.
+- 1c.
 The attendance status is invalid

-  - 3c1.
+  - 1c1.
 GreyBook shows an error message

-    Use case resumes at step 3.
+    Use case resumes at step 1.

 **Use Case: UC04 - Find a Student**